 Following the "Help" link will bring you to this document.
 The "Home" link will bring you back to the Red Bull X-Alps website.

-The shortest Red Bull X-Alps 2019 route measures 1.138 km and is shown as a red line.
+The shortest possible route is shown as a red line.

 Following the official route our athletes have to correctly pass all turnpoints.
 Those are displayed as red cylinders with its number.
 Get detailed information and the turnpoint´s wheater presented by Ubimet by clicking on the icon.